SystemsApproach/tcpcc/tcp_ip.rst

-network what to do when packets arrive.  *Best-effort* means that if something goes wrong and the packet gets lost, corrupted, or misdelivered while en route, the network does nothing to recover from the failure.
+network what to do when packets arrive.  *Best-effort* means that if something goes wrong and the packet gets lost, corrupted, or misdelivered while en route, the network does nothing to recover from the failure; recovering from such errors is the responsibility of higher level protocols running on end hosts.
 This approach was intentionally designed to keep routers as simple as possible, and is generally viewed as consistent with the *end-to-end argument* articulated by Saltzer, Reed, and Clark.

 .. _reading_e2e:
 .. admonition:: Further Reading